 This thinking man’s epic got left behind with the demise of Road Show movies, which is a shame.
 A beautifully made, uncompromised story of warring 17th century Germany, it plays like a fine epic, with great performances.
-Audiences didn’t want to see Michael Caine playing this kind of character in a costume drama that wasn’t glorious escapism.
+Audiences didn’t want to see Michael Caine as this kind of character in a costume drama that wasn’t glorious escapism.
 Everybody’s good — it’s a great picture for Omar Sharif and the underappreciated Florinda Bolkan.
 The (originally) 70mm cinematography looked incredibly good in 1971.

 The Last Valley